aprs434/payload-counter/README.md

 > ⚠ NOT FUNCTIONAL YET; CURRENTLY UNDER DEVELOPMENT

-This LoRa payload counter is based on [Micropython](https://micropython.org/) and the [u‑lora](https://github.com/martynwheeler/u-lora) library by Martyn Wheeler.
+This LoRa payload counter is based on [Micropython](https://micropython.org/) and a modified version of the [u‑lora](https://github.com/martynwheeler/u-lora) library by Martyn Wheeler.
 It is intended to work with ESP32, ESP8266 and Raspberry Pi Pico microcontrollers.

 Payload counts are those as being reported by the LoRa chip.